RotekHandelsGmbH/LinuxTreasureTrove/docs/prompts.md

 # prompts

+## Better Summary
+Researchers recently found out that “ChatGPT Plus” tends to produce misleading briefs when summarizing scientific papers, revealing that the AI prioritizes engaging readability over scientific accuracy (paper).

+There’s three tricks that we’ve found dramatically improve the quality of the summary you get when you ask AI to summarize for you:

+    Add the words “summarize with 100% fidelity to the original” to your prompt.

+    Use Gemini 2.5 Pro (in AI studio, if non-sensitive data, or in Gemini, if using sensitive data) with max Thinking budget for its long-context accuracy; it’s not perfect, but it’s from what we can tell the highest quality model at maintaining accuracy across long context information up until ~200K-300K tokens context.

+    Ask the AI to do an initial pass through to organize all unique ideas from the paper into a structure format (like Cornell-style; prompt below).

+Before drafting, you must first process the provided outline and any associated source material.
+Extract every unique idea, fact, statistic, and quote.
+Organize them in a Cornell-style format where each main idea is a top-level number and sub-points are nested (e.g., 1.1, 1.2, 2.1).
+This creates a structured knowledge base that will be used for drafting, allowing facts to be easily referenced, remixed, and combined.

 ## ChatGPT to stop agreeing with everything you say

 Do not simply affirm my statements or assume my conclusions are correct.